tlotter/aws-modernization-with-auth0/content/40_Add Business Login/_index.en.md

 weight = 50
 pre = "<b>4. </b>"
 +++
-Now that individual users can access the service, we have to think about bringing in our corporate users.
-Pizza0 could already win their first customers who provide their own Identity Provider (IdP).
-You are asked to enable users from that organization to log into Pizza0 using Single Sign-On (SSO).
+Individual users can access the service.
+The next step is to integrate corporate users.
+We could already win our first customer who provides his **own Identity Provider (IdP)**.
+You are asked to enable users from that organization to login to our application using **Single Sign-On (SSO)**.

 We do this in two steps:

-1. Allow to authenticate users from external Identity Providers (IdP) such as Okta.
+1. Allow authenticating users from **external Identity Providers (IdP)** such as Okta.
-2. Enable Auth0 Organizations to better manage B2B customers and enhance the user experience.
+2. Enable Auth0 Organizations to **better manage B2B customers and enhance the user experience**.